josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇬🇧_why_the_uk_is_in_the_falklands.md

 - The other treats them as part of a **credibility and defence commitment**, regardless of geography

 While fictionalised, this framing captures a recurring gap in how the issue is understood across different audiences.

+The film has a British audience in mind as its primary audience, and so it is unsurprising that it is highlighting every particular understanding of how the UK can feel as if the US imposes its will, but may not fully understand the cultural importance of UK priorities.

+This again will be particularly emotionally resident for a very specific part of that audience, and picks up precisely why the class which is more likely to be providing the backbone of British diplomatic services, may find this to be particularly emotionally resonant.

 ---